ConnectionMaster/npms-analyzer/docs/setup.md

 - Install the [ES-head](https://github.com/mobz/elasticsearch-head) or [any other GUI](https://github.com/appbaseio/dejavu#3-comparison-with-other-data-browsers) to perform various manual operations in a web GUI
 - Add these configurations to the `elasticsearch.yml`:
   - `action.auto_create_index: -npms-current,-npms-new,+*`

-## Crontab

-If you plan to run this in production, you should add `$ npms-analyzer tasks enqueue-missing` and `$ npms-analyzer tasks clean-extraneous` to crontab.
-These tasks ensure that, in case of errors, the `npms` packages are in sync with the packages from the `npm` registry.